 Thanks to the availability of products online, researching and shopping for the best deals is easier than ever.
 But just because more options have become available doesn’t mean the risk for “too-good-to-be-true” offers has gone away.
 If anything, the Internet has increased the opportunity for scammers.

-You’d be wary of a shady looking storefront with a neglected façade and lack of customers, and the same skepticism should be applied to online retailers.
+You’d be wary of a shady looking storefront with a neglected façade and lack of customers, and the same scepticism should be applied to online retailers.
 In fact, if you suspect an offer or price point isn’t real, do a quick google search.
 Many watchdog sites keep a list of ongoing scams to avoid, so if you suspect the price or product sounds too good to be true, take a second to do some research.

 Protect Your Wallet